 Before choosing the appropriate acne scar treatment in your situation, a California Skin Institute provider will first make a careful assessment of your skin.
-This is essential, because different types of scars call for different treatment options.
-Here are just some of the solutions used by California Skin Institute providers to help patients get rid of acne scars:
+This is essential because different types of scars call for different treatment options.
+Here are just some of the solutions used by California Skin Institute practitioners to help patients get rid of acne scars:

 - Topical Treatments: For mild scarring, topical treatments may be a viable solution.
 In such cases, there are several options your provider may suggest.
 For example, a glycolic facial cream, an exfoliating scrub, or a glycolic cleanser, to name a few.